GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3

 \subsection{Star formation dependence}

 In this subsection, we discuss the morphological dependence of the star-forming main sequence \citep{Brinchmann2004,Salim2007}, particularly regarding the obtained ring galaxies.
-We tested star formation properties using two independently measured stellar masses and SFRs from the {\tt CIGALE} and {\tt Mizuki} SED fitting codes by \citet{Salim2018} and \citet{Tanaka2023}, respectively (see also section~\ref{s33}).
-Notably, the \citet{Salim2018} estimations were limited to 93,236 spec-$z$ sources with $r<18$ mag in our sample, among which the spiral and ring galaxies were limited to 47,880 and 10,884 sources, respectively.
+We tested star formation properties using independently measured stellar masses and SFRs from the {\tt CIGALE} SED fitting code by \citet{Salim2018} (see also section~\ref{s33}).
+Notably, the \citet{Salim2018} estimations are limited to 59,854 spec-$z$ sources with $r<17.8$ mag in our main sample, among which the spiral and ring galaxies are limited to 31,864 and 8,808 sources, respectively.

-The resultant SFR vs. the stellar mass planes are shown in figure~\ref{fig12}.
+The resultant SFR vs. stellar mass planes are shown in figure~\ref{fig12}.
 The selected spiral galaxies were preferentially located on the star-forming main sequence, as commonly reported in previous studies (e.g., \cite{Willett2015,Wang2020,Shimakawa2022}).
 By contrast, we confirmed that ring galaxies preferentially resided in the green valley between the star-forming main sequence and passive sequence.
-Specifically, when we limited the GSWLC-X2 sample to massive galaxies with M$_\star=10^{10.5}$--$10^{11}$ M$_\odot$ at $z=0.10\pm0.02$, as in section~\ref{s41}, the ring fraction increased from 19\% to 32\% at specific SFR (SSFR) $=10^{-2.0\pm0.2}$ Gyr$^{-1}$.
-A similar trend was also confirmed for the entire sample based on the {\tt Mizuki} measurement (figure~\ref{fig12}), although systematic errors were indicated between the two sets of measurements, as described in section~\ref{s33}.
+The same trend was also confirmed in GC~DR1 but for the limited sample ($N=906$).
+Specifically, when we limited the main sample to only massive galaxies with M$_\star=10^{10.5}$--$10^{11}$ M$_\odot$ at $z=0.10\pm0.02$, the ring fraction increased from $19.0\pm0.5\%$ to $33.7\pm1.9\%$ at specific SFR (SSFR) $=10^{-2.0\pm0.2}$ Gyr$^{-1}$.